cjwirth/cjwirth.github.io/_posts/2016-02-09-value-types.md

 }
 ~~~

 One thing that can get a little annoying is having to have a `switch` statement in each parameter.
-This can make your code longer than it feels like it needs to be, and you can't find all the information about one endpoit in one glance.
+This can make your code longer than it feels like it needs to be, and you can't find all the information about one endpoint in one glance.

 ## Structs